kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - If you run carefully, you can avoid getting into combat and talk to him immediately
   - If someone takes a swing at you, make a big loop around the arena until you're out of combat (your lightsaber will deactivate), then talk to him
 - Loot Ship Parts from opposite cell
+  - If you get into combat before the Elder Warrior, you can do this while waiting to get back out of combat
 - Run/Force Jump out of Rakatan Compound
   - This is a haven for Force Jump Chains, so try to get as many as you can
 - Run/Force Jump through Central Beach and Temple Exterior to South Beach